 Members of the ACE inhibitors class of drugs are Lisinopril, Captopril, Enalapril, Ramipril, Perindopril, Benazepril, and Fosinopril.
 Lisinopril is regarded as the most prominent.
 A monotherapy of Lisinopril is effective in managing elevated blood pressure while other ACE inhibitors have to be used in combination with other blood pressure medications.

 All ACE inhibitors have a similar pathway and side effects.
 This means all are capable of inducing dry cough.

-As mentioned, ACE inhibitors prevent the degradation of bradykinin, making it abundantly available.
-Bradykinin is known to cause the contraction of non-vascular smooth muscle in the bronchus and gut, in order to increase vascular permeability.
+Lisinopril and other ACE inhibitors prevent the degradation of bradykinin, a substance that lowers blood pressure, making it abundantly available.
+Bradykinin is known to cause the contraction of non-vascular smooth muscle in the lungs.

-This contraction of the bronchus is believed to be responsible for a dry cough that is prominent among some people using ACE inhibitors.
+This contraction is believed to be responsible for a dry cough that is prominent among some people using ACE inhibitors.

 A cough caused by ACE inhibitors does not require treatment except the discontinuation of the drug.
 ACE inhibitors have a short half-life and low volume of distribution.
 This means that it should be cleared from the body within a day.

 Angiotensin Receptor Blockers (ARBs) are a group of blood pressure medications that have similar clinical profiles to the ACE Inhibitors.
 However, they do not interfere with the destruction of bradykinin, so they have a lower likelihood of causing a cough.